FOR US HEALTHCARE PROFESSIONALS ONLY

 24-month core treatment phase

-CGI=Clinical Global Impressions scale; DSM-IV=Diagnostic and Statistical Manual of Mental Disorders, 4th Edition; ER=extended-release; LAI=long-acting injectable; PANSS=Positive and Negative Syndrome Scale; QD=every day.
+CGI=Clinical Global Impressions scale; DSM-IV=Diagnostic and Statistical Manual of Mental Disorders, 4th ed.; ER=extended-release; LAI=long-acting injectable; PANSS=Positive and Negative Syndrome Scale; QD=every day.

 *The study was conducted in 26 countries, excluding the United States.